-The Authority has conducted an annual review of the effectiveness of its governance against the CIPFA / SOLACE Delivering Good Governance Framework (2016) during 2022/23.
+The Authority has conducted an annual review of the effectiveness of its governance against the CIPFA / SOLACE Delivering Good Governance Framework (2016) during 2023/24.
 The annual review of the Code of Corporate Governance was informed by managers within the Service who have responsibility for the development and maintenance of the governance environment and by comments made by internal and external audit, as well as other inspection agencies.
-The reviewed and revised Code of Corporate Governance to year end 31 March 2023, was approved by the Performance Audit and Scrutiny Committee in May 2023.
+The reviewed and revised Code of Corporate Governance to year end 31 March 2024, was approved by the Performance Audit and Scrutiny Committee in May 2024.

-This Statement provides assurance as to how the Authority has complied with the seven core principles and sub-principles of its Code of Corporate Governance Framework during the financial year 2022/23.
+This Statement assures as to how the Authority has complied with the seven core principles and sub-principles of its Code of Corporate Governance Framework during the financial year 2023/24.
 This statement also meets the requirement of The Accounts and Audit (Wales) Regulations 2014.

-Mid and West Wales Fire and Rescue Authority Governance Assurances for 2022/23
+Mid and West Wales Fire and Rescue Authority Governance Assurances for 2023/24

 The Authority's Code of Corporate Governance sets out the Authority's commitment to the principles of good governance.
-A copy of the Authority's full Code of Corporate Governance, to year ending 31 March 2023, can be accessed on the Service's website.
-The following section provides a brief overview of the governance assurances undertaken by the Authority during 2022/23.
+A copy of the Authority's full Code of Corporate Governance, for the year ending 31 March 2024, can be accessed on the Service's website.
+The following section provides a brief overview of the governance assurances undertaken by the Authority during 2023/24.